 |Prep time||Cook time||Ready in||Yields|

 - 1 Tbsp Garam Masala

 - 1 Onion, Diced

 - 2 Tomatoes, Diced

 - 6 Cups Water

 - 2 Tbsp Ghee, or Butter

 - 1 Tsp Pepper

 - Rinse lentils.
-In large pot, add 6 cups of water and bring to a boil.
-Add rinsed lentils to pot.
+In a large pot, add 6 cups of water and bring to a boil.
+Add rinsed lentils to the pot.
 Add curry and garam masala spices.